cbor-wg/cddl/draft-ietf-cbor-cddl.md

 accustomed to the long tradition in programming languages of using decimal points or exponents in a number to indicate a floating point literal.)

+CDDL distinguishes the various CBOR number types, but there is only one number type in JSON.
+The effect of specifying a floating point precision (float16/float32/float64) is only to restrict the set of permissible values to those expressible with binary16/binary32/binary64; this is unlikely to be very useful when using CDDL for specifying JSON data structures.

 Fundamentally, the number system of JSON itself is based on decimal numbers and decimal fractions and does not have limits to its